bluishglc/ranger-emr-cli-installer/readme.md

 EMR 5.X|Y|N
 EMR 6.X|N|Y

-For Ranger 1, it works with Hadoop 2, for Ranger 2, it works with Hadoop 3, This tool is developed against Ranger 2.1.0, so it can only integrate EMR 6.X by now.
-For Ranger 1.2 + EMR 5.X, it is to be developed in next.
+For Ranger 1, it works with Hadoop 2, for Ranger 2, it works with Hadoop 3, **This project is developed against Ranger 2.1.0, so now, it can only integrate EMR 6.X.** For Ranger 1.2 + EMR 5.X, it is to be developed in the next according to demands.